For best experience please turn on javascript and use a modern browser!

 Go to the Student ID card page for more information about your student card.

 The IND requires a passport photo, fingerprints, and a signature to produce your residence permit card.
-If you have submitted a VVR application and have not provided your biometrics yet or you have received a notification from the Immigration office that you need to provide them again, you can make an appointment on the IND’s website.
 Students that have submitted an MVV application will provide their biometrics at the embassy when collecting their MVV/entry visa.
+Students that have submitted a VVR application provide their biometrics at any IND office location in the Netherlands once they have arrived.

 Please note when submitting your biometrics that it is very important to submit an ID-photo that fulfills all the IND's strict requirements, which can be found here.
 Failing to do so will delay the process of collecting your permit as you will most likely need to submit your biometrics to the IND again.
 The IND has specifically asked us to remind students to submit a proper ID-photo as this is the most common cause of delays in the residence permit collection process.

 You can check if the IND still needs your biometrics to make your card by logging into your MyIND portal with your DigiD and checking the status of your permit there once the Immigration office has informed you that your application has been approved.
-You may provide your biometrics at any of the location in the Netherlands with a bookable time slot but you will only be able to collect your permit card at the IND office in Amsterdam.
+You may provide your biometrics at any of the location in the Netherlands with a bookable time slot, but you will only be able to collect your permit card following the most recently updated instructions below in Step 8.

-Instructions for students that submitted an extension application:
+Instructions for sitting/enrolled students that submitted an extension application:

 Often, the IND can use the same biometrics which you provided to them the first time you applied for a permit.
 In some cases, though, the IND will require for you to provide your biometrics again for them to be able to produce your extended permit.